SlumberDemon/fishweb/README.md

 # Fishweb

-Fishweb is a web app manager that makes running static & Python ASGI/WSGI apps effortless.
+Fishweb is a web app manager that makes running small apps effortless.

 Map domains to folders on your filesystem.